-The following rare plant communities may be found in aquatic, floodplain, and riparian habitats in this CFA.
-Note that all of the state's Shenandoah Bedrock Scour Bar Herbaceous Vegetation and Shenandoah Valley Marl Fern, and over 80% of its Marl Swamp Forest plant community are found in this CFA.
+The following rare plant communities may be found in aquatic, floodplain and riparian habitats in this CFA.
+Note that Eelgrass Riverbed represents a third of this habitat type found in the state is located here.
 These plant communities are vulnerable to disturbance and the spread of non-native invasive plants.
 Disturbance should be avoided, and non-native invasive plant infestations should be treated.
+Customize